SnowyMouse/invader/README.md

                                recursive (default: fast)
   -n --no-safeguards           Allow all tag data to be edited (proceed at your
                                own risk)
-  -P --fs-path                 Use a filesystem path for the tag path if
+  -P --fs-path                 Use a filesystem path for the tag.
-                               specifying a tag.
-  -t --tags <dir>              Use the specified tags directory.
+  -t --tags <dir>              Add the specified tags directory.
 Use multiple
                                times to add more directories, ordered by precedence.
+Default (if unset): "tags"
 ```

 ### invader-extract